brp-optics/AndroidPhotoSync/README.md

 │   │   ├── IMG_20250115_123456.jpg
 │   │   └── vacation/              ← create subfolders to sort; moves sync back
 │   └── unsorted/                  ← photos without a parseable date
+|       └── IMG_001.jpg            ← (that means no date in filename, EXIF, or mtime)
 ├── downloads/
 │   ├── pixel-8/                   ← separated by device
 │   └── galaxy-s24/